courtois-neuromod/ds_prep/eyetracking/README.md

 **Step 4.
 Offline quality check: drift corrected gaze**

-Rate the drift correction success for each run based on the graphs generated in step 3.\
+Determine whether drift correction passes or fails for each run based on the graphs generated in step 3.\

-Determine whether drift correction passes or fails.
+For failed runs, you can adjust drift correction parameters (from the default).
+In QCed_file_list.tsv, the following parameters can be customized for each run :

-For failed runs, adjust drift correction parameters (from the default).
-In QCed_file_list.tsv, the following parameters can be customized for each run : pupil confidence threshold, and the polynomial degree in x and y (to fit gaze mapping drift over time with a polynomial rather than from the last fixation (retino and floc tasks only)).
+- the pupil confidence threshold (specify under pupilConf_thresh)

-Iterate on steps 3 and 4 until a run is well-corrected (Pass_DriftCorr), or until it is considered beyond fixing (Fails_DriftCorr).
+- the polynomial degree in x and y (retino and floc tasks only: gaze mapping drift is fitted over time with a polynomial rather than from the last fixation.
+Specify custom degree under polyDeg_x and polyDeg_y; the default is 4).

-Compile a final list of runs to drift-correct and bids-format (in step 5).
+Iterate on steps 3 and 4 until runs are well-corrected or considered beyond fixing.

-Save this list as "QCed_finalbids_list.tsv" in the "out_path/QC_gaze" directory.
+Compile a final list of runs to drift-correct and bids-format (in step 5): in QCed_file_list.tsv, enter "1" under Fails_DriftCorr or Pass_DriftCorr, depending.
+Save this final list as "QCed_finalbids_list.tsv" in the "out_path/QC_gaze" directory.

 -----------